 But what about subscribers for which there is little data?
 After all, this is a common issue with low-activity subscribers.
 At Coherent Path, we look at subscribers that are similar to the inactives in various ways — age, gender, past purchases — and infer the former’s journeys from the latter’s.
 As data on the low-activity subscribers builds up, we can then map out and optimize their own journeys and use the insight to inform outreach with them.

 Reactivating inactive subscribers is a worthwhile endeavor.
-Existing best practises for doing so are good guidelines–but limited.
+Existing best practices for doing so are good guidelines–but limited.
 Customer journey optimization is a powerful form of personalization that allows you to discern the products and content that are most likely to inspire engagement among inactive subscribers.